List of Friday the 13th characters: Scott

-Scott Cheney is a bit of a troublemaker and has an eye for Terry McCarthy.
+Scott is a bit of a troublemaker and has an eye for Terry McCarthy.
 Whilst spying on her skinny-dipping he is caught in a rope trap and left hanging upside down.
 Terry is amused and threatens to leave him there.
 He begs her to cut him down and she relents and leaves to get a knife to cut him down.
 As Terry leaves Jason appears with a knife and Scott is helpless and sees his own throat slit.

 Terry returns and finds Scott dead but as she flees she is killed by Jason too.